 If you would like our Daughters of the King to pray for a specific need, please fill out a confidential prayer card found at the prayer box near the main entrance to the church.

-Christians pray.
-When we worship the living God, we bring before Him our concerns for ourselves and others, for the world, and for the church.
+and others, for the world, and for the church.
 We also thank God for hearing and responding to our prayers.
 At the Offertory, all of our prayers are presented to God along with our tithes and offerings.